 9. BR Hills – For Wildlife Enthusiasts

 With exotic flora and fauna all around, BR Hills is a hill range only about 175 km away from Bangalore.
-Also known as Billigiriranga Hills, it is home to the Billigiri Rangaaswamy Temple and BRT Wildlife sanctuary.
+Also known as Billigiriranga Hills, it is home to the Billigiri Rangaaswamy Temple and BRT Wildlife Sanctuary.
 The sanctuary is a haven for wildlife lovers and photographers.
-The terrain around BR Hills makes it ideal for activities like trekking, river rafting and fishing.
+The terrain around BR Hills makes it ideal for activities like trekking, river rafting, and fishing.

 Best time to visit: The best time to visit BR Hills is from October to March

-How to reach: Private cars and taxis will take you BR Hills as it is only accessible by road.
+How to reach: Private cars and taxis will take you to BR Hills as it is only accessible by road.

 Famous attractions: BRT Wildlife Sanctuary, Billigiri Rangaaswamy Temple

 Gangamoola is a hill in the district of Chikmagalur that lies within the Kudremukh National Park.
 River Nethravathi, Tunga and Bhadra originate from here.
 Around the area, you will see waterfalls, streams, ruins, and a few cave temples.
 There’s plenty of dense vegetation and lush plantations all around Gangamoola making it perfect for treks.